 - 500 ml whole milk

-- Two cloves of garlic smashed with a heavy knife blade
+- 2 garlic cloves smashed with a heavy knife blade

 - 1/2 teaspoon freshly grated nutmeg